eiffel-community/eiffel-intelligence/wiki/markdown/running-rules-on-objects.md

 ## Check if testRules are enabled on the selected instance

-Using this arbitrary endpoint one can use check if testRules are enabled in this EI instance.
+Using the following endpoint one can check if rule tests are enabled in the EI instance.

     curl -X GET http://<host>:8090/rule-test